 Publication Ethic & Malpractice Statement

-Our Publication Ethics and Publication Malpractice Statement is based on the Best Practice Guidelines for Conference Proceedings Editors and the position statements developed by the Committee on Publication Ethics COPE's Best Practice Guidelines.
+Our Publication Ethics and Publication Malpractice Statement are based on the Best Practice Guidelines for Conference Proceedings Editors and the position statements developed by the Committee on Publication Ethics COPE's Best Practice Guidelines.

 All manuscripts submitted to SGEM Conference Proceedings are subject to single blind peer review.
 We believe that using anonymous peer reviewers is the best way to get honest opinions on papers.
 SGEM Scientific Committee requires that peer reviewers not contact authors directly.
 You should consider the COPE Ethical Guidelines for Peer Reviewers before accepting to review a manuscript and throughout the peer review process.